-3. Stand on the treadmill side rails when you press start
+Stand on the side rails when you press start

 If you set your treadmills incline to 2-6 it will help take a little stress off the motor and electronics.
 When its set on incline gravity is helping move your treadmill belt.
 You are still working out just as hard, if not harder.
 You may feel it in your calf mussels a little.
 If you’re new to a treadmill make sure you don’t stain your calves too much.
 I did just that by running on incline and couldn’t walk properly for a couple of days.

 Don’t let your children use your treadmill as a toy.
-People can get seriously hurt by a treadmill.
-Keep your safety key hidden away when you’re not using your treadmill.
+People can get seriously hurt by a fitness equipment.
+So keep your safety key hidden away when you’re not using your machine.
 This way your kids can’t use it if you’re not supervising.
 Make sure your young kids are well supervised when your using your treadmill.
 If they walked in behind you, you may not notice them.
 Treadmill motors are very strong and if you get your fingers caught in the running belt you’ll need more than a plaster.